rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section on "Variante PROFIBUS" details the specific electrical connections for the SCHUNK products, highlighting the M12 connectors used for PROFIBUS communication.
-This is part of a broader discussion on the integration of various components, including the Zwischenbacke ZBA-EGL 90, which allows for the attachment of additional accessories and compensates for lateral offsets in the gripping system.
-The document emphasizes the importance of proper electrical connections and compatibility with existing systems, reflecting the overall theme of enhancing automation and flexibility in industrial applications.
-Key identifiers and specifications for various components, such as the ZBA-EGL 90 and associated cables, are also provided to ensure accurate implementation.</chunk_context>
+<chunk_context>The section on "Variante PROFIBUS" details the specific electrical connections for the SCHUNK products, particularly focusing on the M12 connectors used for PROFIBUS communication.
+This is part of a broader discussion on the integration of various components, including the optional Zwischenbacke (intermediate jaws) and finger blanks, which enhance the functionality and adaptability of the EGL 90 universal gripper system.
+The document emphasizes the importance of these connections for ensuring compatibility and efficient operation within industrial automation systems, highlighting the modular design that allows for easy integration with existing setups.</chunk_context>
 <chunk>## Variante PROFIBUS

 In this image we can see a box.